 Students with disabilities are admitted to Hope College under the same process and based on the same requirements as are other students.
 It is not mandatory for students to disclose a disability during the admissions process or at any point during their time at Hope.
 Disclosure of disabilities is always a voluntary process.
 However, in order to qualify for accommodations, students must self-identify as having a disability with DAR and, when appropriate, submit documentation.
 Any documentation is considered confidential and will be treated in accordance with federal and state regulations.
 This documentation is also kept separate from students’ general academic file; however, students may choose to share this documentation with another campus department at their own discretion.
 Information related to a disability may be disclosed by DAR only with the student’s permission or as permitted by federal law.
 Faculty and staff are advised that disability matters are confidential and should not be shared with others.
 Likewise, academic accommodations should be handled discreetly.

 DAR encourages faculty to include a statement in their class syllabi about the procedures for obtaining disability-related accommodations.
-Some example statements appear below:
+Below is an example statement:

 Questions or feedback can be directed to email@example.com.